Saturday, December 23, from 12:30 pm to 3:00 pm.

-Donation: In addition to the general admission fee at America's Stonehenge, there is a suggested $8.00 donation at the ritual site to support this work.
+Donation: In addition to the general admission at America's Stonehenge, there is a suggested $8.00 donation at the ritual site to support the continuation of this sacred work.
 The ritual takes place at the center of the main site.
 We encourage children to come, as long as they are accompanied by adults.
 Bring a friend and please pass this information on.
-Make sure you leave enough time to hike/walk to the site so the ritual can start on time, which is crucial in the colder season.
+Make sure you leave enough time to hike to the site so the ritual can start on time, which is crucial in the colder season.

 Who to call: Kindly respond if you plan to come.
 Please contact Katja Esser on Facebook, or e-mail her at email@example.com.
 You can find more info on Katja by visiting her website.
 Please send Katja your email address directly if you want to be contacted for future events.